asperti/Interpreting_Human_AI_separability/Readme.md

 <p align=center>[under construction]</p>

-This notebook is a companion repository of the article "On the Separation of Human and AI-Generated Images in CLIP Embedding Space".
+This notebook is a companion repository of the article <a href="https://arxiv.org/pdf/2608.25609">On the Separation of Human and AI-Generated
+Images in CLIP Embedding Space</a>.

 We address a previously unreported phenomenon in CLIP representations: human and AI-generated paintings spontaneously separate along the dominant